Tokiniainaa/Front-bank-app/README.md

 # Numeric Bank

-This project is about the management of the employee
+This project is about numeric bank

 ## Available Scripts